rmolinari/data_structures/README.md

 structure is almost always more educational than simply reading about it and is usually fun.
 I wrote some of them while participating in the Advent of Code (https://adventofcode.com/).

-These implementations are not particularly clever.
-They are based on the expository descriptions and pseudo-code I found as I read about each structure and so are not as fast as possible.
+The implementations are based on the expository descriptions and pseudo-code I found as I read about each structure and so are not as fast as possible.

 The code is available as a gem: https://rubygems.org/gems/data_structures_rmolinari.